maheini/FreeStyle-Libre-3-patch/README.md

 # FreeStyle-Libre-3-patch

 Public repo to drive Libre 3 development.

-## About Libre3 patch

 This repo should be used to exchange informations about Libre 3.
 Possible goals are the decryption and the creation of an interface for Xdrip.

+## Current solutions for FSL 3

+- Free Three: An offline solution -> requires root and some knowhow.
+[Link (German)](https://insulinclub.de/index.php?thread/33795-free-three-ein-xposed-lsposed-modul-f%C3%BCr-libre-3-aktueller-wert-am-sperrbildschir/)
+- Librelink to Nightscout sideloading: [Github repo](https://github.com/timoschlueter/nightscout-librelink-up)
+- App for downloading Linkup data and sharing with Xdrip (source: Libre 2) : [Link (German)](https://insulinclub.de/index.php?thread/32517-freestyle-libre-3/&postID=650302#post650302)
+- In development for iOS: DiaBLE -> trying to leverage the FSTL3 capabilities.
+[Github repo](https://github.com/gui-dos/DiaBLE)

 ## Current state

-Start phase.
-The apk file if available for download [here](https://apkpure.com/de/search?q=libre+3) in most languages.
-There seems to be a second development ongoing here: https://github.com/gui-dos/DiaBLE/
+The decryption itselfe seems hard to break.
+However, there are already some solutions, as described above.
+The Libre 3 apk file if available for download [here](https://apkpure.com/de/search?q=libre+3) in most languages.

 ## Todo